johno/turn-it-off-and-on-again/README.md

 ![Turn it off and on again](http://media.giphy.com/media/F7yLXA5fJ5sLC/giphy.gif)

-This is a quick, ridiculous CLI tool to:
+This is a quick, ridiculous CLI tool to `nombom`:

 ```
 rm -rf node_modules